What Does the Bible Say About Feeling Guilty?

 God’s view on guilt is not meant to condemn us but to lead us to recognize our sins and seek His forgiveness.
 The New Testament, especially, highlights the role of Jesus in reconciling us with God.
 Through His death and resurrection, Jesus paid the penalty for our sins, offering us a way out of guilt and into a life of freedom and joy in Him.

-See also What Does the Bible Say About Power?
+See also What Does the Bible Say About Hair?

 Moreover, the Bible encourages believers to live in the Spirit, which produces a life characterized by love, joy, peace, and other fruits that are contrary to feelings of guilt and shame.
 As we grow in our relationship with God, the Holy Spirit helps us to discern right from wrong and strengthens us to resist sin, reducing the occasions for guilt.